Learn about Presbyterian Women

 A new series of light-hearted and happily serious posters help show the range of what it means to be Presbyterian Women.
 Download these posters and share them widely—in newsletters, on bulletin boards, anywhere that you can share all that PW is and does.
 View the posters.

 And, this wildly popular series inspired Mary Cook Jorgenson to write a skit about all that Presbyterian Women does and is.
 Download the skit.

 A new website for Presbyterian Women

 Work is underway to create a new and improved website for Presbyterian Women.
 The new site will merge content from Presbyterian Women's website (these pages!), the Horizons Magazine and Bible study website and the Gathering website.
-It will launch fall of 2016.
 A condensed version of the Horizons website will be available during this redesign.
 Click on the "Horizons magazine and Bible study" link in the left-hand navigation of this site.